Vieraaaas/Vieraaaas/README.md

 I fell in love the instant I dragged my first bare-bones <i>index.html</i> into my browser's adress bar. <br>

 Front-end webdeveloper looking for work.
-Check out my Lebenslauf in the pinned repos and don't hesitate to get in touch!
+Don't hesitate to get in touch, I'd love to hear from you!

 ### When I'm not coding, I enjoy